Ocean Grove Sewerage Authority

 (8) Sewer service shall not be considered a service, which can be temporarily discontinued.
 The “owner” of the property which is connected to the “sewer” will be responsible for payment of the “sewer charge” in accordance with the rate schedule as established by the “Authority” during the time a structure is unoccupied.

 e.
-Turnoff charge: when service has been discontinued from any premises because of violation of the “Authority’s” rules or for nonpayment of a bill, the charge for renewal of the service shall be Two Thousand Ninety-Six ($2,096.00) Dollar “reconnection fee” and payment of any delinquent charges plus interest accrued.
+Turnoff charge: when service has been discontinued from any premises because of violation of the “Authority’s” rules or for nonpayment of a bill, the charge for renewal of the service shall be Two Thousand Two Hundred Twenty-Three ($2,223.00) Dollar “reconnection fee” and payment of any delinquent charges plus interest accrued.

 XV.
 ENFORCEMENT PROCEDURES